 - Ideal for bonding a wide range of surfaces

 - Good impact strength

-These structural acrylics have good impact resistance and environmental resistance.
+These structural acrylics adhesive for polyethylene have good impact resistance and environmental resistance.
 If you require a strong HDPE glue for a rugged application, this is the best option.
 Download the flyer!

 Cyanoacrylate adhesives can be used along with primer Permabond POP.
-Cyanacrylates set almost instantly and provide good adhesion to HDPE provided the surface is pre-treated with Permabond POP primer.
+Cyanoacrylates set almost instantly and provide good adhesion to HDPE provided the surface is pre-treated with Permabond POP primer.
 The bonds have good resistance to non-polar solvents but do not fair as well with polar solvents.
-Standard ethyl cyanoacrylates are brittle and do not have good impact resistance.
-If impact resistance is needed contact Permabond about Flexible Cyanoacrylates.

 Providing some form of surface treatment such as flame, corona, or plasma treatment used epoxy and UV grades can be tested.
 Flexible epoxy such as Permabond ET515 is preferred.